kkonradpl/tzspd/README.md

 It was originally written to run several instances of [MTscan](https://github.com/kkonradpl/mtscan/) at the same time in the sniffer mode.

+GNU/Linux and Windows (MINGW) operating systems are supported.

 # Usage
 You can specify as many output ports as you want:
 ```sh